andsmedeiros/uevloop/README.md

 #### Scheduler operation

-The `scheduler` module accepts input of closures and scheduling info an then turns it into a timer event.
+The `scheduler` component accepts input of closures and scheduling info an then turns it into a timer event.
 This timer is then inserted in a timer list, which is sorted by each timer's due time.

 ```c
 #include <stdio.h>